dkucharc/academic/content/authors/admin/_index.md

     url: https://wmat.pwr.edu.pl/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include application of mathematics (AI/ML) in the area of finance, anomaly detection and system recommendations.
+# (bio: My research interests include application of mathematics &#40;AI/ML&#41; in the area of finance, anomaly detection and system recommendations. )

 # Interests to show in About widget
 interests:
   - Artificial Intelligence/Machine Learning in Finance
-  - Reinforcement Learning
+  - Remote sensing
   - Recommendation Systems
   - Reproducible Research